We all crave it.

 One person may feel like true balance in their life is doing yoga for 2 hours everyday.
 But if their best friend says that’s a waste of time and that she would rather get some overtime at work, internal conflict occurs.

-We are human and as a result we have the innate need to want to be accepted.
-The “pack mentality” is a natural occurrence.
-But as a result, we compromise, we accept, we put our blinders on to what touches our souls.
+We are human and as a result we innately want to be accepted.
+As a result, we compromise, accept, and put our blinders on to what touches our souls.

-It’s important to realize that by doing this, we will never find what we are looking for.
-We will never find our true sense of balance if we live this way.
+It’s important to realize that by doing this, we’ll never find what we are looking for.
+Similarly, we will never find our true sense of balance living this way.

-Now I’m not advocating that you should become a loner and not take advice from anyone.
-However, I am challenging you to reflect.
+Just to be clear, I’m not advocating becoming a loner however, I am challenging you to reflect.